 Workers' compensation can cover the following:

-- Temporary Disability Benefits – if the injury prevents you from doing your job
+- Temporary disability benefits, if the injury prevents you from doing your job

 What Workers’ Compensation Does Not Cover

-Compensation can also be denied if the employee was not following company policy at the time of the injury, the injury was self-inflicted or the injury occurred outside of work.
+Compensation can also be denied if an employee was not following company policy at the time of the injury, if the injury was self-inflicted, or if the injury occurred outside of work.

-Who Is Covered Under Workers' Compensation
+Who Is Covered Under Workers' Compensation?

-Workers’ compensation may not cover certain types of employees, such as:
+Most types of employees are eligible for workers' compensation benefits, however workers' compensation benefits may not cover certain types of employees, such as:

-- Independent Contractors
+- Independent contractors